hindu-comm/mail_stream_advaita-l/2017/09/The_safe_way/181__Praveen_R._Bhat.md

 nor Vivaranakara were muktas and further think that somehow I will get mukti!

-​Best wishes on your pursuit any which way you desire to further.
+Best wishes on your pursuit any which way you desire to further.

-asmadAchAryaparyantebhyaH gurupAdukebhyaH​,
+asmadAchAryaparyantebhyaH gurupAdukebhyaH,
 --praveen